sahithyandev/s2/src/content/docs/methods-of-mathematics/probability-and-statistics/10-estimators.md

 next: false
 ---

+An estimator is a guess of a population parameter based on a sample data.

+### Process of Estimation

+Estimating a population parameter from a sample data.

 ### Unbiasedness

 If a statistic $e$ is used as an estimator for population parameter $\theta$ and $E(e) = θ$, then it is said to be an unbiased estimator of $\theta$.